Oncology Nursing Society Redesigns

 When people think of journals, they imagine dated, dry publications, dense with content, muted colors, and standard fonts.
 Perhaps this is perpetuated by a need to feel serious and academic.
 But if you consider the readers, a journal should be something inviting and easy to read.
 The design should help them navigate the pages and take away what is relevant for their jobs.

-We eliminated the use of stock imagery within the publication and let typography take center stage.
+We eliminated the use of stock imagery within both publications and let typography take center stage.
 The font palette we selected included bold yet friendly fonts for the display and a highly legible font for the body copy to increase readability in the text.
-The overall result is a publication that is inviting and comfortable to read.
+The overall result are publications that is inviting and comfortable to read.
 All of the fonts were selected from Adobe Typekit allowing ONS to utilize them with no additional line item on their budget.

 With the removal of stock imagery within the publication, we recommended that ONS use their entire art budget on the cover to commission an illustrator.
-Each cover has a unique illustration to highlight a featured article, making the journal feel fresh and different from issue-to-issue.
-The result is a publication readers want to delve into and share with their colleagues.
+Each cover of CJON has a unique illustration to highlight a featured article, making the journal feel fresh and different from issue-to-issue.
+For Oncology Nursing Forum an illustrator was commissioned to create pattern style artwork based on research images for all six covers for the year.
+The result are publications with long shelf-lives that readers want to delve into and share with their colleagues.

 The Oncology Nursing Society’s (ONS) mission is to advance excellence in oncology nursing and quality cancer care.
 The mission of CJON is “to provide oncology nurses with the practical information necessary to care for patients and their families across the cancer continuum and to develop publication skills in oncology nurses.”
 The publication ranges from 96 to 148 pages and contains multiple articles and columns.
 The goal of the redesign was to freshen the look of the publication and make it more welcoming, cohesive, and “easy to digest” for its busy readers, to condense and reimagine content, adding more visuals and points of entry, and to use the publication as a tool inviting readers to join ONS’s growing online community.